ajiabs/Narrasys_test/utils/https-dev-server/README.md

     <client-dir>/utils/https-dev-sever/certs/ssl-bundle-2017.crt

+3.  add entry to hosts file

+    in <code>/etc/hosts</code>

+    127.0.0.1		localhost.narrasys.com

-3. start server (since we're serving on ports 80 and 443, we need to run the server as root)
+4. start server (since we're serving on ports 80 and 443, we need to run the server as root)

     sudo node index.js

-4. Access local version of app at: https://localhost.narrasys.com
+5. Access local version of app at: https://localhost.narrasys.com